amrwc/gg-bot/docs/design-decisions.md

 Due to the change from multi-stage build to separate Dockerfiles, it's not possible to copy the JAR file between containers within Docker Compose context.
+To achieve that, the project's root directory would have to be mounted in the container.

 ## Keeping Discord API key inside the database